|

 have been known to whisker, but instead contains only those part types for

-which NASA GSFC has been able to obtain photographic evidence.
-In
+which NASA GSFC has been able to obtain permission to share photographic evidence.

 is NOT unique to a specific part type but rather is related to the materials